-‘Sisig’ is probably the most famous Kapampangan dish in the Philippines that is also gaining a lot of attention worldwide.
+Sisig is probably the most famous Kapampangan dish in the Philippines that is also gaining a lot of attention worldwide.
 You would easily find it in the menus of most restaurants, bars, or even common small food stalls called, Carinderias.

 There are also several variations of the original pork sisig these days, like chicken sisig, tuna sisig, and squid sisig to name some.
-I have tried different kinds of Sisig from all over the country, but the one from Pampanga, with or without the sizzling plate, plain and simple without all the extra trimming, is still the best in my humble opinion.
+I have tried different kinds of Sisig from all over the country.
+The one from Pampanga, with or without the sizzling plate, plain and simple without all the extra trimming, is still the best in my humble opinion.
 I don't say that because I am from Pampanga, but it is just a known fact.

-Originally, pork Sisig is composed of pork’s cheeks and ears and some chicken liver.
-The process of making the popular present-day Kapampangan Sisig involves boiling and then grilling.
-The meat is then chopped into fine bits and the rest of ingredients are added.
+The process of making the popular present-day Kapampangan Sisig involves boiling and then grilling the meat.
+It is then chopped into fine bits and the rest of ingredients are added.
 Grilled chicken liver is also added for flavor and creaminess.

-It is not saucy like the ones they make in the sizzling plates, nor does it contain mayonnaise and the ingredients are so much more simple.
+This is not as saucy like the ones they make restaurants, nor does it contain mayonnaise and the ingredients are so much more simple.

 To make it more authentic, you can use pig mask and ears.
 But I chose to use pork belly for this recipe.
 That way, Armin can also eat it.
 It also tastes very similar but not as fatty.
 I skipped the boiling part and just marinated the belly before grilling.
-You don't want to overcook the meat by cooking it 3 times (boiling, grilling, pan frying) to avoid it from getting dry unlike when you are using pig's head which has more fats in it that can withstand long and various stages of cooking.
+You don't want to overcook the meat by cooking it 3 times (boiling, grilling, pan-frying, or sizzling) to avoid it from getting dry unlike when you are using pig's head which has more fats in it that can withstand long and various stages of cooking.

 Sisig recipe using pork belly